lovelysystems/lovely.microblog/docs/docs/start_coding.rst

 Start Coding
 ============

-As mentioned before we want to build a small microblogging application, where you can create blogposts, follow other users and read their blogposts.
+As mentioned before we want to build a small blogging application, where users can create and read blogposts.

 The microblog Application
 =========================